 The fee is $1000 for the class which is about half of the other classes’ hourly rate because participants will be doing work as they are learning.
 A payment plan is available.
 We are looking for participants who are self-led and committed.
 Space is limited so register early.

-Instructors The course is co-taught by Leslie Lekos, director of Wildroot Botanicals and Robin Crandall owner of Ebb and Flow Herb Farm.
+Instructors The course is co-taught by Leslie Lekos, director of Wildroot Botanicals and a variety of other medicinal herb farmers.
 See bio page for more information.

 Location Classes will be primarily held at Wildroot Botanicals in Bow, WA, 15 minutes south of Bellingham.
-There will be some days we will wildcraft in neighboring areas.
-Several classes will also be held at Ebb and Flow farm, which is nearby Wildroot Botanicals.
+There will be some days we will wildcraft in neighboring areas and visiting other locations.